pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ovf.md

 - CPU support: VT-x/AMD-V
 - NICs: bridged adaptor

-## 2 Predefined accounts

-There are two pre-build accounts accessible via ssh
-username: *root*
-password: *PydioVAPP*

-username: *pydio*
-password: *PydioVAPP*

-There are two account for mysql
-username: *root*
-password:

-username: *pydio@localhost*
-password:

-A predefined database is *cells*

-## 3 Setup and config at the first time
+### Setup and config at the first time

 After importing vm image into VirtualBox, a specific script will be launch at the fist boot of the machine and you can interact with cells service via web browser to setup/config **cells**.
 Following the message in vm screen, you can see the url of service in format: https://ipaddress/

-> Note: A self-singed certificate is used so please ignore the warning message on your web browser.
+> Note: A self-signed certificate is used, ignore the warning message on your web browser.

 You just follow steps in web interface to finalize the configuration.
 All parameters is set by default except admin's password.